ATIX-AG/errata_parser/README.md

 A single USN URL will suffice as an upstream source of information.
 `whitelists` and `aliases` are structurally identical to those for Debian.

+## Analyze created JSON files

+To have an idea about how many errata and also how many packages per errata on avarage were created the following tool can be used:

+    bundle exec analyzer.rb <errata-json>

+This requires the development gem-group to be installed by bundler

+    bundle config set with 'development'
+    bundle